the-t-in-rtf/gpii-testem/docs/testem-component.md

 * Returns: Nothing.

 An invoker which is called when Testem has completed all tests.
 Used to stop test fixtures, prepare reports, and remove temporary content.
-See ["The Testem Event Lifecycle"](testem-lifecycle.md) for more details.
+For details on how this works, see ["The Testem Event Lifecycle"](testem-lifecycle.md).

 ## `{gpii.testem}.getTestemOptions()`

 An invoker which exposes the final Testem options in a way that Testem can read from a configuration file.
 See [the README file](../README.md) for a usage example.

-# Paths
+## Paths

 By default, Testem resolves paths to source code, files to be served, and test pages relative to the directory from which you run the command.
 The `gpii.testem` component makes this more consistent by setting the effective working